Logo

 1. clawhub update --all

-Running update --all fires off one API request per installed skill simultaneously.
-If you have 20+ skills, this can easily exceed the rate limit in a single command.
+Running update --all fires one API request per installed skill simultaneously.
+If you have 20+ skills, this easily exceeds the registry limit in a single command.

 2. Rapid back-to-back installs